Officers: No injuries on Amber Heard after fight with Depp - NewsBreak

 Officers: No injuries on Amber Heard after fight with Depp

-FALLS CHURCH, Va. — (AP) — May 27, 2016, was the day that Johnny Depp and Amber Heard's marriage went from private misery to public, career-killing spectacle.
+May 27, 2016, was the day that Johnny Depp and Amber Heard 's marriage went from private misery to public, career-killing spectacle.

-Heard, who had just filed for divorce, arrived at a Los Angeles courthouse that day to seek a temporary restraining order, showing up with a clear mark on her face, which she said Depp inflicted during a fight six days prior.
+Heard, who had just days ago filed for divorce, arrived at a Los Angeles courthouse to seek a temporary restraining order, showing up with a clear mark on her face, which she says Depp inflicted during a fight six days prior.
 Photographers captured the scene, and the allegations became tabloid fodder across the globe.

 Depp says he never hit her, and now he's suing Heard for libel in Fairfax County Circuit Court.
 On Wednesday, jurors in the case heard from police officers who responded to the couple's penthouse immediately after the fight.
 None of the officers saw the red mark that was so prominent six days later.